magicblock-labs/solana-vrf/README.md

 - Unauthorized – The authority is not authorized to perform the operation.
 - RandomnessRequestNotFound – The requested randomness was not found.
 - InvalidProof – The provided VRF proof is invalid.
+- InvalidCallbackAccounts - Invalid executable account in the callback

 See [`EphemeralVrfError`](api/src/error.rs) for the full error list.